Matt90hz/ObjectsMessenger/README.md

 }
 ```

-The sending process remains the same whereas the receiving process let you get the message direcly.
+The sending process remains the same, whereas the receiving process lets you get the message directly.
 Like so:
 ```csharp
 public sealed class EditUserViewModel
 {